Common Questions About Working With Me

 When you come into therapy we will discuss in the first session how many sessions you might need.
 Though the exact number is usually not known, especially at the outset, we will set some goals that can best help us assess the length of counseling.
 If there has been an issue present in your life for a long time you may need a considerable amount of time (several months to a year).
 But if the issue is relatively isolated and new, you may need as little as 3-5 sessions.
 I consider this to be a collaborative process and will want and value your input on this question.

 I usually recommend to people that they find a consistent day and time that they can come to therapy in order for us to have time to work and build momentum on the presenting issues in order to see progress.
 Usually after 3-5 sessions we can reassess where we are in the process and how much more time you may need.

 How long are the sessions?

 Sessions are 55 minutes long.
 But you have the option to do a longer session (110 mins).
-Often people will schedule longer sessions for marriage counseling as well as more intensive type work.
+Often people will schedule longer sessions for more intensive type work.

 Do you integrate your faith into counseling?

 I integrate my faith into the counseling process when it is desired by the client.
 Though I am a Christian, I work with Christians and non-Christians, people who express their faith in a variety of ways, and people who express no interest in faith or God.
 My job is not to impose my views on the client, but to help the client work through the issues they bring into counseling.
 I have had many years working in a variety of faith settings such as the Church, but my clinical training taught me to approach counseling with the best tools available and to integrate my faith when it is desired by the client.
 I am comfortable and confident in working with whatever issues someone brings into counseling, regardless of their faith perspectives.
 If you have any questions or concerns about this, please feel free to contact me.